Trust & company

 Guernsey is a leading international fiduciary centre with more than 50 years’ experience supplying trust and corporate services to clients from around the world.

 The island plays host to a wide range of fiduciary and corporate service providers, ranging from subsidiaries of major European, North American and South African financial institutions to owner-managed independent trust companies.
-In total, there are more than 150 licensed fiduciaries in Guernsey.
+In total, there are 149 licensed fiduciaries in Guernsey.

 In addition, there are many licensed individuals who can act as trustees or directors.
 Guernsey’s branch of the Society of Trust and Estate Practitioners (STEP) has more than 700 members - one of the largest regional memberships in the world.